 4) Send Your Scores

 - Your official SAT or ACT scores should be sent to the Office of Admissions directly from the testing agency.
 UHCL’s SAT code is 6916.
 UHCL’s ACT code is 4171.
-We will also accept test scores that are included on an official high school transcript.

 - We also require your 11th grade TAKS or STARR test scores.
 Please request that your school send these test scores to UHCL along with your high school transcript.